This how-to is based on the video “Build a simple HRM app: Enrich the GUI with Filter Options,” which is part of the Getting Started videos.

 To create an enumeration, follow these steps:

-- Right-click the MyFirstModule module and select Add > Enumeration: To learn more about enumerations, see the Enumerations in the Mendix Reference Guide.
+- Right-click the MyFirstModule module and select Add > Enumeration: To learn more about enumerations, see the Enumerations chapter of the Mendix Reference Guide.

 - Enter Level in the Name field of the Add Enumeration dialog box, and then click OK: